6 Ways to Turn Your Children Into Readers

 - When your children are old enough, let them turn pages and hold the book.
 One of the benefits of reading with your child is that they learn how to “use” books.

 - Read the same books over and over.

 - Every parent has a dozen books they can recite by heart because they’ve read them so many times.
 Trust me when I say this is a good thing!
 The first few times your children are likely focused on pictures, it takes many re-reads for them to truly begin grasping the story.

 - Let your children “read” to you.

 - Encourage your child to read the story to you.
-Chances are they will simply look at the pictures and retell the story, don’t worry this is a HUGE part of reading.
-Also, if they have a book memorized and tell you then can read it, don’t respond with “all you did is memorize it.”
-Simply cheer them on, after all memorization (knowing T.H.E. is the word the) is a big part of learning to read.
+Chances are they will simply look at the pictures and retell the story, don’t worry, this is a HUGE part of reading.
+Also, if they have a book memorized and tell you they can read it, don’t respond with “all you did is memorize it.”
+Simply cheer them on.
+After all, memorization (knowing T.H.E. is the word the) is a big part of learning to read.

 - Allow your children to see you reading.

 As I said before, reading to your children from birth on is one of the most important ways you can create a child who loves to read.
 One of our family favorites is the Good Night series of books.
-Every time we travel we try and find one of the Good Night books that goes along with the place we have visited, it’s the perfect souvenir.
+Every time we travel, we try and find one of the Good Night books that go along with the place we have visited.
+It’s the perfect souvenir.
 Head over to their website and check out all the books they have…and don’t forget they have books in Spanish as well!

 We are super excited to announce that THREE lucky readers will have a chance to win a Good Night Board Book.

 The three books we are giving away are…